material-theme/vsc-material-theme/README.md

 Type `material theme` and choose `Material Theme: Enable or disable icons auto-applying` and choose to disable or enable this behavior.

 ## Override theme colors
-You can override the material theme ui and schemes colors by adding these theme-specific settings to your configuration.
-For advanced customisation please check the [relative section on the vs code documentation](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme)
+You can override the Material Theme UI and schemes colors by adding these theme-specific settings to your configuration.
+For advanced customisation please check the [relative section on the VS Code documentation](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme).

 ### Color Scheme override